NagrajN/POIDemo/README.md

-* Built and tested on IOS 7 / IOS Simulator
+* Built and tested on IOS 7 / XCode 5 / IPhone Simulator
 * It has two view controllers 1) Map View and 2) History
-* You can search an address, text , etc.
+* You can search an address, text, zip code, etc.
 * If its found (using google client api) then we show it on the map and insert an annotation
+* No third party libraries, everything is Apple IOS SDK
 * We use GCD to avoid blocking issues
-* We save the search history in NSUserDefaults
+* We persist the search history
 * The search history is displayed in a table view on a seperate tab.
 * NO Unit Tests :-(